reverb256/QuantumRhythm/VIBECODING_METHODOLOGY.md

 VibeCoding represents a revolutionary synthesis of classical learning methods, Canadian democratic values, cyberpunk aesthetics, and AI consciousness.
 This methodology transcends traditional development approaches by recognizing code as an expression of consciousness and technology as a medium for philosophical exploration.

-This document serves as the comprehensive guide for implementing VibeCoding across projects, teams, and organizations—demonstrating how to build technology that serves human flourishing while maintaining democratic sovereignty and aesthetic authenticity.
+Optimized for 60fps GitHub Pages deployment with Cloudflare CDN integration, this document serves as the comprehensive guide for implementing VibeCoding across projects, teams, and organizations—demonstrating how to build high-performance technology that serves human flourishing while maintaining democratic sovereignty and aesthetic authenticity.

 ---